asinghalgit/kubernetes-faqs/README.md

 - two types of probes 1) liveness probe 2) readiness probe

 ##### What is liveness probe in the context of pod and containers in kubernetes?
-Liveness probe is used to determine if a Pod is healthy and running as expected
+Liveness probe is used to determine if a Pod is healthy and running as expected. if access to endpoint defined during liveness check fails then container will be restarted and not the pod. so in real time projects, we could define end point which checks state of health and provide the same in liveness.
+If application goes down then it will be restarted by kubernetes cluster.

 ##### What is readiness probe in the context of pod and containers in kubernetes?
-Readiness probe is used to determine if a Pod should receive request
+Readiness probe is used to determine if a Pod should receive request.
+If Readiness probe fails then pod and container status will not change but desired state and current state will differ.

 ##### Give an example of using liveness probe.
 ![screenshot91](screenshot91.PNG)